 In 2009 Eric Lindner became a hospice volunteer, helping patients cope with the reality of dying.
 His book Hospice Voices: Lessons for Living at the End of Life was critically acclaimed by leading doctors and caregivers, NPR, BBC, Washington Independent Review of Books, Publishers Weekly, and Booklist’s Rebecca Vnuk, who named it one of 2013’s five best memoirs.
 Since 2015 the attorney, businessman, and DC native has been teaching Ethics in Action at Georgetown University, a course that dissects the NASA Challenger disaster.
 He’s married to Captain Murray’s daughter; they live on California’s Central Coast.

-“This compelling book illustrates ingenuity, leadership, and the power of working together with a find-a-way attitude, as it wraps the story of a fearless pilot around intriguing narratives of other courageous people.
-We need the inspiration of humble, unsung heroes now more than ever!”—Alan Mulally, former CEO of Boeing and Ford; inductee, International Air & Space Hall of Fame and Automotive Hall of Fame; current director, Alphabet and Mayo Clinic.
+“This compelling read illustrates leadership and the power of working together with a find-a-way attitude, as it wraps the story of a fearless pilot around intriguing narratives of other courageous people.
+We need the inspiration of humble, unsung heroes now more than ever!”—Alan Mulally, former CEO of Boeing and Ford; inductee, International Air & Space Hall of Fame and Automotive Hall of Fame; current director, Alphabet and Mayo Clinic

-—Mike McCurry, former White House Press Secretary; Professor/Director, Center for Public Theology, Wesley Theological Seminary.
+“A staggering, engrossing tale of ingenuity, faith and fierce determination."—Mike McCurry, former White House Press Secretary; professor/director, Center for Public Theology, Wesley Theological Seminary

 “Unputdownable!
 That anyone survived is a miracle and tribute to the resilience of the human spirit.
 What the men, women and children of Flying Tiger 923 endured is unforgettable, their bravery extraordinarily moving.”—Robert Goolrick, author of the New York Times #1 bestseller A Reliable Wife and The End of the World as We Know it: Scenes from a Life